H. Huntsman & Sons: Bespoke process

 Although Huntsman's suits retain what Wei Koh, Editor-in-Chief of The Rake magazine refers to as 'their famous structured silhouette', Huntsman's website notes that 'our team can work to almost any brief'.
 Most recently, the house created a bespoke quilted-leather double-breasted car-coat in collaboration with Bentley.

 As outlined on the Huntsman website, the process of placing an order begins with a consultation, during which the customer meets with Johnny Allen, Bespoke Clients Manager, who discusses the customer's requirements for his suit, helping to finalise any stylistic decisions and his choice of fabric.
 A cutter will then measure-up the client (Huntsman takes an average of 30 different measures for a first suit), before this is drafted into the traditional brown paper pattern.
 This pattern is then chalked onto the customer's chosen cloth, which is in turn cut out.
 This will then be sewn together into the suit's raw three-dimensional form by a dedicated coat maker, ready for fitting.
 Huntsman produces all of its clothes in house, so every suit is produced by the same team.

 After the first fitting, the basted garment is then returned to its two-dimensional form and re-cut according to the refined pattern, after which a second fitting will take place to re-assess the garment's fit.
 More structure will be added to the garment at this stage, jacket sleeves will be set-in by hand and the suit's lining felled into the garment accordingly.
 Other hand-sewn elements will include all buttonholes, the trouser fly and any topstitching applied to the jacket and/or waistcoat lapels and pocket flaps - conforming to Savile Row Bespoke Association working standards.
 Further alterations are carried out if required and a final fitting will take place.
 Each individual suit takes over eighty man-hours to produce.

 House style

-A Huntsman suit is characterised predominantly by its structured shoulders and high armholes.
+The classic Huntsman house style takes influence from both the hunting jacket and black tie.
+It is characterised predominantly by its structured shoulders and high armholes.
 The line through the waist is cut long with a subtle hourglass shape and some flair in the skirt which reflects Huntsman's sporting heritage.
 Jackets are generally cut with Huntsman's signature one button fastening and menswear historian James Sherwood notes that 'the one-button [coat] is notoriously difficult to balance - the cutter's answer to a perfect pirouette en pointe - hence Huntsman's pride in it'.